RTIInternational/NIBRS_Load_UCR_DB/README.md

 ## Install

-The script can be run with Docker or directly with Python.
+The script can be run with Docker, Conda, or directly with Python.

 ### Run with Docker